milkthana/MyTasks/README.md

 # MyTasks

-Simple to do app which belong to ITCS424_Wireless and Mobile Computing
+Simple to do app project which belong to ITCS424_Wireless and Mobile Computing

 # Overview